 Arrival: Chinatown and Monuments by Night

 In my opinion, one of the best ways to see some of the city’s most beautiful monuments and buildings is by night, when the city streets empty out but the structures still stand beautifully lit.
-After dinner, take an evening stroll in the National Mall area, where you can see the Capitol building, the Smithsonian museums, the Washington Monument, the WWII Memorial, and the Lincoln Memorial lit up in the night-time.
+After dinner, take an evening stroll in the National Mall area, where you can see the Capitol building, the Smithsonian museums, the Washington Monument, the WWII Memorial, and the Lincoln Memorial illuminated against the night sky.
+You can also take a guided night tour of DC, which will bring you around to all of the best sights by night in the city.

 Day 1: Underground Art, Neighborhood Charm, and Pop Up Bars

-Some other fun and interesting neighborhoods to explore in DC include Takoma Park, Adams Morgan, Georgetown, Capitol Hill, and U Street Corridor.
+If you still have some daylight hours left, I recommend simply wandering around one of the many vibrant neighborhoods in the city.
+Some fun and interesting neighborhoods to explore in DC include Takoma Park, Adams Morgan, Georgetown, Capitol Hill, and U Street Corridor.

 Day 2: Brunch, Urban Markets, and Green Spaces